Giwi/camel-dav/README.md

 # Still experimental, but you can be audacious and have a try :)

-Let's read the guts-shaking documentation on the [Wiki](https://github.com/BreizhBeans/camel-dav/wiki)
+Let's read the guts-shaking documentation on my [Blog](http://giwi.free.fr/docs/camel-dav/)

+Known limitations :

+* Consider every path in parameters as relative and path in the uri as absolute.
+* Can not append something in a remote file.
+(I work on that)
+* Doesn't work for HTTPS Dav Servers

 ___